aristakay/hotel-booking-demand-analysis/README.md

 ## Key Insights

-- Cancellation behavior affects hotel revenue planning.
+- Cancellation behavior has a significant impact on hotel revenue planning.
-- Longer lead times are associated with higher cancellation risk.
+- Reservations with longer lead times showed a higher likelihood of cancellation.
-- Online Travel Agencies are the main booking source.
+- Online Travel Agencies (Online TA) were the largest booking source.
-- City Hotels receive more bookings than Resort Hotels.
+- City Hotels received more reservations than Resort Hotels.
+- Most customers were transient guests.
-- Booking demand changes by month.
+- Booking demand varied throughout the year, showing seasonal patterns.

 ---